LiquidLessonPlans/Full_Stack_Java_Extended_4_1/notes/projects/project-1.md

 8. All Exceptions are caught and logged to a file

 ### Bonus Features
+1. Webapp(backend) and UI(frontend) are served from AWS and are publically available
 1. DevOps CI/CD pipeline to build and deploy project
 2. 80%+ Unit test line coverage for service-layer methods(Test as much as possible, ask trainer if unsure)
 3. Advanced UI Framework (Angular or React)